Find schools that offer these popular programs

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics predicts employment of child care center or preschool directors to grow 7% from 2014 to 2024.
+The U.S. Bureau of Labor Statistics predicts employment of child care center or preschool directors to grow 11% from 2016 to 2026.
 Job outlook is partly due to the fact that there are many working parents and the increasing recognition that early childhood education is developmentally important.
-Education administrators among preschools and child care programs earned a median annual salary of $45,670, according to the BLS in May 2015.
+Child care center and preschool directors earned a median annual salary of $46,890, according to the BLS in May 2017.

 Alternate Career Options